pegeler/tocgen/README.md

 ### Command Line

-The command `pantoc README.md` generates the output below, which represents the structure of this document.
+The command `tocgen README.md` generates the output below, which represents the structure of this document.
 The output can be copied from the terminal and pasted into the file.